The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Experiment

 \subsection{Implementation Details}

 In the training stage, we first train a StyleGAN2~\cite{Karras19} and pSp~\cite{Richardson21} with seen categories.
 Given a trained pSp, the MLP encoder $\mathtt{MLP}_E$ is an 8-layer MLP with a Leaky-ReLU activation function.
 The dimension of the latent code in hyperbolic space is chosen to be $512$.
-More details can be found in Appendix B.
+More details can be found in the supplementary.